 So you’re better off finding a position that pays a mix of base salary and commission.

-Nursing is a great occupation that can pay $50-60K in some cities, which is great entry level pay for a non-business field.
+Nursing is a great occupation that can average around $50-60K in some cities, which is a great entry-level salary for a non-business field.

 But you need a nursing degree.